lindsaykwardell/starcomgame.com/rules/play/command.md

 - Pay 3 credits to draw a card.
 If you already have five cards in hand, you may not take this action.
 - Discard two cards, then gain three credits.

 You may also trade with players.
 These trades may include credits, cards in your hand or in play, and systems or vessels you control.

 If you trade a system to a player, remove all of your development counters and replace them with an equal number of that player’s development counters.
+All stations in the system also change control to the new controller of the system.